 - Code node extracts

-items.length < limitmeans you're on the last page - Otherwise increment
+items.length < limitmeans the last page - Otherwise increment

 pageand loop back to the HTTP Request

 The API returns a cursor, next_token, or next URL in each response.
 You pass it back in the next request.
-When the cursor is null or absent, you've reached the end.
+When the cursor is null or absent, the sync is done.

-- Cons: Cannot jump to arbitrary pages; must iterate sequentially
+Cons: you can't jump to arbitrary pages, only iterate sequentially.

 // Extract next cursor from API response